tallguyjenks/DevLog/DevLog/p.doing.homelab.services.proxmox.vm.win10-ssms.md

 6. Right click `VM > Start`
 7. follow allow with the normal installation of windows
 8. can continue on without product key for reduced functionality mode
+   - If you want to RDP onto the machine it needs to be a windows 10 Pro version
 9. Select Custom install
     1. No hard drives found to install windows onto, need to load drivers from virtio
     2. Click `Load Driver`